In California, a DUI will stay on your driving and a criminal record for 10 years.

 Can You Remove DUI From Your Driving Record?

 A very common alternative to a DUI, called “reckless driving“, will avoid a suspension but will add points to the driving record.
 A reckless driving can be of two different types, a “wet reckless” and a “dry reckless“.
 A “wet reckless”, is a lesser included offense to the DUI because it involves suspected use of alcohol.
 The main difference between a “wet reckless” and a “dry reckless” is the probability of the charge to a DUI.
 Simply, a “wet reckless” is priorable to a DUI and a “dry reckless” is not.
 A person who has a “wet reckless” conviction and gets arrested for a DUI will be charged with a second offense DUI despite not having any prior DUI convictions.

-If you were represented by a DUI Lawyer for the original DUI case, that attorney will usually handle the expungement proceedings as well or you can our office for a free consultation about your case.
+If you were represented by a DUI Lawyer for your original DUI case, that attorney will usually handle the expungement proceedings as well or you can our office for a free consultation about your case.